GreenDelta/openLCA2-manual/src/allocation.md

 -   **As defined in processes**: this option will perform allocation according to the method used in each individual process along the supply chain.

 - **None**: if none is selected, no allocation will be applied, even for multifunctional processes.
+Hence, each product of a process gets the entire impacts of this process and its supply chain.

 Below is an example illustrating how the three different methods are applied in openLCA.
 In this example, 1 kg of wood and 0.3 kg of bark are produced from 1 kg of saw log (measured as solid wood under bark).